New Captain Scarlet

-Gerry Anderson's New Captain Scarlet (more commonly New Captain Scarlet or NCS) is a British computer generated action-adventure reboot of the 1967 Supermarionation series, Captain Scarlet and the Mysterons.
+New Captain Scarlet is a British animated remake of the 1960s Supermarionation series Captain Scarlet and the Mysterons.
 Both series were produced by Gerry Anderson.
-As a nod to Supermarionation, the new series' computer animation was promoted as "Hypermarionation".
-It was the last show produced by Gerry Anderson.
+As a nod to Supermarionation, the new series' animation was promoted as "Hypermarionation".
+It was the last show that Anderson produced.

-The series premiered on the British ITV network in February 2005.
-Instead of having its own timeslot, each episode of Gerry Anderson's New Captain Scarlet was shown within the children's Saturday morning children TV Show, Ministry of Mayhem.
+The series premiered on the ITV network in February 2005.
+Instead of having its own timeslot, each episode of New Captain Scarlet was shown within the children's Saturday morning children television show, Ministry of Mayhem.
 Anderson was unhappy with this scheduling decision, claiming the show was ignored.

-The lukewarm reception to the show resulted in shelving plans for future series.
-Radio Times said fans "felt the essence of the show had been pixelated away", while The Register called the series a "rehash".
+The Radio Times said fans "felt the essence of the show had been pixelated away", while The Register called the series a "rehash".

-Development

-In 1999, Anderson supervised the production of a computer-animated test film, Captain Scarlet and the Return of the Mysterons, to explore the possibility of updating some of his 1960s Supermarionation series for a 21st-century audience.
-The working title was Captain Scarlet – The New Millennium.
-Produced by Moving Picture Company using a combination of Maya software and motion-capture technology, the film features Francis Matthews and Ed Bishop reprising their voice roles of Captains Scarlet and Blue.
-Set a few years after the Mysterons apparently cease hostilities against Earth, the film sees the reappearance of Captain Black, setting the stage for a revival of the war with Mars.
-The film was screened at a Fanderson convention in 2000 and a science lecture in 2001.
-It was released on home media in 2017.
-It was from the success of Captain Scarlet and the Return of the Mysterons which led to the development of Gerry Anderson's New Captain Scarlet.
-The new series' conventional motion capture technique was promoted as "Hypermarionation" as a nod to the original series' Supermarionation.